New Sanctuary Coalition

 Beforehand:

 • If you have access to a computer or smartphone with quality video-conferencing capabilities, try to have your hearing moved online.
-If you’re in New York City, begin the process by contacting the court here.
+If you’re in New York City, begin the process by contacting the court or filing a motion.
 Watch hearings live here.

 • If you have a lawyer, ask them to let you remotely attend the hearing from their office.